 Definition of a Day Centre:

 A Day Centre is a service which is provided by Local Authorities, the NHS, or voluntary/private organisations.
-They are a place where elderly people or people who have learning/physical difficulties can go during the day to socialise with others in a similar situation and take part in activities.
+They are places where elderly people or individuals with learning/physical difficulties can go during the day to socialise with others in a similar situation and participate in activities.

 Am I eligible for day care?

-• Needs assessment - This will establish what your individual care and support requirements are, whether you are entitled to any support from your Local Authority.
-A support plan will be put together for you which you will be able to agree to.
+- Needs Assessment - This will establish what your individual care and support requirements are, whether you are entitled to any support from your Local Authority.
+A support plan will be developed for you, which you will have the opportunity to agree to.

-• Carers assessment - These are available to all Carer's to assess what support may be available to them to help look after both themselves and the person they care for.
+- Carers Assessment - These resources are accessible to all carers to evaluate what support might be available to help them care for both themselves and the person they care for.

 What are the benefits of Day Centres?

 For the elderly who are still living in their own homes, a day centre can provide them with support to maintain their independence.
-As people grow older, inevitably they become not as able as they once were which can be difficult for them to accept.
-A day centre can provide them with a support network where they can ask for advice from others on how to remain as self sufficient as possible in their old age.
+As people grow older, inevitably, they become less able than they once were, which can be difficult for them to accept.
+A day centre can provide them with a support network where they can ask for advice from others on how to remain as self-sufficient as possible in their old age.

-People who have learning difficulties often find tasks more demanding than most people do.
-Day centres can provide them with useful life skills such as cooking, and cleaning which they can take away and put into practice outside of the day centre.
-This can help them to feel abler and significantly boost their confidence.
+People with learning difficulties often find tasks more demanding than most.
+Day centres can provide them with useful life skills, such as cooking and cleaning, which they can apply outside of the day centre.
+This can help them to feel able and significantly boost their confidence.

 Day centres will often offer refreshments, and sometimes a meal to their clients.
 Who doesn't love a cup of tea and a biscuit!

-As we all know, exercising is the key to living a healthy lifestyle.
+As we all know, exercising is a key component of living a healthy lifestyle.
 To promote healthy living, some day centres may offer gentle exercise to their clients who are able to partake.
 This could be a nice short walk around the area or even an exercise class.
 Especially for the elderly, regular exercise can greatly help them maintain their mobility.

-To ensure that everyone enjoys their time at the day centre, many organise activities for their clients including arts and crafts, entertainment and sometimes outings.
-They will try their best to provide a good variety of activities to make sure that there is something for everyone to enjoy.
+To ensure that everyone enjoys their time at the day centre, many organise activities for their clients, including arts and crafts, entertainment and sometimes outings.
+They will strive to offer a diverse range of activities to ensure that there is something for everyone to enjoy.
 If there's a particular activity you would like to do, don't be shy to suggest it to the day centre team!

 How do I find a day centre near me?

-Day centre referrals can be made by several people: the individual themselves, a Carer, friend or family member, a Social Worker, Community Nurses, or any other professional.
-Whoever makes the referral will need to contact the chosen day centre to speak with the Manager and arrange an assessment of the person's needs.
+Day centre referrals can be made by several people, including the individual themselves, a Carer, friend, family member, Social Worker, Community Nurse, or any other professional.
+The person who makes the referral will need to contact the chosen day centre to speak with the Manager and arrange an assessment of the person's needs.

 Some care homes also offer a day care service.
 As part of TrustedCare's service, we can help you find care homes close to you that offer day care.
-Our team of Care Advisers will be more than happy to put you in touch with these homes to get the ball rolling with you or a loved one starting day care.
+Our team of Care Advisers will be more than happy to put you in touch with these homes to get the ball rolling on your or a loved one's day care.
 We are contactable via phone, email or live chat 7 days a week.

 What is the cost of day care?

-Day centres usually cost around £20 per day but it will very much vary organisation to organisation.
-You can confirm the cost be with your selected day centre.
+Day centres' costs, on average, start from £40 per day, but they vary significantly from one organisation to another.
+You can confirm the cost with your selected day centre.

 Please do bear in mind that the day centres arranged transport may incur an additional charge.

-Day centres can immensely improve the quality of life of those who are getting on in years, have learning difficulties or physical difficulties.
+Day centres can significantly improve the quality of life for those who are ageing, have learning difficulties, or physical disabilities.
 The social environment and participation in activities can release endorphins (happy feelings!) and prevent feelings of isolation.

-Are you looking for care services near you?
+Are you looking for care services in your area?
 Please call our Care Advisers for help & guidance.